sebastian989/ParceSwift/README.md

 ## Usage

 ParceSwift is a delightful library for iOS specifically Swift.
-It's built with high quality standards to parse their dictionaries models quickly and safely.
+It's built with high quality standards to parse dictionaries to models quickly and safely.

 Choose ParceSwift for your next project, or migrate over your existing projects, we guarantee you'll be happy you did!